-A request for licensing should be made by submitting a duly completed Application for licensing supported by the following:
+A request for licensing and/or recognition should be made by submitting a duly completed Application for licensing and/or recognition in the form set out in the relevant Schedules in Part F of these Pension Rules supported by the following:

-- (a) a three year business plan including a description of the nature of the applicant's business and relevant experience including a description of the services to be provided and minimum three year financial projections; and - (b) details as to whom such services will be provided i.e. nature and type of Retirement Schemes and/or Retirement Funds to be serviced or Retirement Scheme Administrator, as applicable; - (c) a copy of any proposed agreement between the Service Provider and the Retirement Scheme or the Retirement Fund and/or any third party service provider; - (d) an application fee (as and where applicable); - (e) a copy of the deed of incorporation of the entity; - (f) a duly completed Personal Questionnaire by each Director and qualifying shareholders and any person who will hold a key function within the entity; - (g) address of the premises in Malta from where the services will be rendered and contact details; - (h) a copy of the most recent audited financial statements of the corporate entity, where these are not available within the MFSA.
+- (a) a three year business plan including a description of the nature of the applicant's business and relevant experience including a description of the services to be provided and minimum three year financial projections; and - (b) details as to whom such services will be provided i.e. nature and type of Retirement Schemes and/or Retirement Funds to be serviced or Retirement Scheme Administrator, as applicable; - (c) a copy of any proposed agreement between the Service Provider and the Retirement Scheme or the Retirement Fund and/or any third party service provider; - (d) an application fee (as and where applicable); - (e) a copy of the deed of incorporation of the entity;

+- (f) a duly completed Personal Questionnaire by each Director and qualifying shareholders and any person who will hold a key function within the entity; - (g) address of the premises in Malta from where the services will be rendered and contact details; - (h) a copy of the most recent audited financial statements of the corporate entity, where these are not available within the MFSA.

-The difference between the abridged and full application process relates primarily to the extent of detail which the MFSA will request upon application for licensing under the Act, in that relevant information regarding the entity in question which is already known to MFSA by virtue of the entity's regulated status under the Investment Services Act, 1994 or Insurance Business Act, 1998, the Banking Act,1994 or the Trust and Trustees Act, 1988 as may be the case, will be taken into account.
+The difference between the abridged and full application process relates primarily to the extent of detail which the MFSA will request upon application for licensing and/or recognition under the Act, in that relevant information regarding the entity in question which is already known to MFSA by virtue of the entity's regulated status under the Investment Services Act, 1994 or Insurance Business Act, 1998, the Banking Act,1994 or the Trust and Trustees Act, 1988 as may be the case, will be taken into account.